-This time, we are reviewing the awarding winning HDR software, Aurora HDR 2019 from Skylum.
+This time, I am reviewing the awarding-winning HDR software, Aurora HDR 2019 from Skylum.
 There are many good HDR software programs in the market.
 So, it is really tough to pick the right one.

 How to use Aurora HDR 2019?

 If you want to give a try, then you can download the 14-day free trial version through this link: Download Trial Version of Aurora HDR 2019

 I will be running this software on my 13” MacBook Air with the following specifications:

 1.3 GHz Intel Core i5 Processor

 Intel HD Graphics 5000 1536 MB Graphics

 Aurora HDR 2019 is also available in the Windows platform, and the Workflow is the same as that of Mac OS software.

 2. You will have the option to do a single HDR conversion or Batch Conversion.
 Aurora HDR 2019 is capable of generating an HDR image from a single picture as well as multi-exposure photos of the same frame.

 3. Click the “Open Image” to generate a single HDR image.
 You can select multiple photos taken at different exposures or a single image.
 All the required images need to be under a single folder for selection.